milofultz/tinybrainfans/wiki/Programming/C/c.md

 #### getchar(), putchar(x)

 `getchar` will resolve to a character from stdin, and `putchar(x)` will put the value of `x` in stdout.

+## Sandboxing

+You can send text via stdin using `printf "123xyz" | ./program.out`, with program.out being the name of the compiled program.

 ## References